-11.1 Fees & Entry Deadlines
+3.2 Fees & Entry Deadlines

-- 11.1.1 The entry fee shall be kept as economical as practical and set in accordance with the approved budget. - 11.1.2 Early Entry deadline(s) should be used for each event.
+- 3.2.1 (new for 2023-24) Unless advertised otherwise in the official tournament announcements or the official tournament website, online registration for the main tournament at the National K-12 Grades, the National High School, the National Middle School, and the National Elementary Championships will close at 11 a.m. on the Thursday before the main tournament begins. - 3.2.1.1 Onsite entries for the main tournament are not allowed and will not be accepted by Chess Control. - 3.2.1.2 Entries only for "side events" (e.g., Blitz, Bughouse, Simuls, Family and Friends, etc.) will be taken onsite at Chess Control until the registration deadline for that particular event. - 3.2.2 Entry fees shall be kept as economical as practical and set in accordance with the approved budget. - 3.2.3 Early Entry deadline(s) should be used for each event.
 When practical, early entry deadline dates should be set to occur no sooner than one week after the date when US Chess is expected to publish the Rating Supplement to be used for the event.
 To comply with this requirement, organizers will discuss their proposed early entry dates with the US Chess Director of Events before advertising those dates in TLAs, event flyers, mass emails, and websites.

-11.2 Late Registration, Section Change Requests, Bye Requests, and Check-in Procedures
+3.3 Late Registration, Section Change Requests, Bye Requests, and Reviewing Your Registration